-Then the students take and pass my final exam with a score of 80% or better before receiving their certificate to take the State exam.
+Then the students have to take and pass mthe final exam with a score of 75% or better before receiving their certificate to take the State exam.

-Interested students should check the licensing course tab on our website, www.winnschoolofrealestate.com for schedules.
+Interested students should check the real estate education tab on our website, www.winnschoolofrealestate.com for all the options available.

 Students work at their own pace with the online version of the course.